randommen96/p1-dsmr5-wemos-shield/README.md

 # p1-dsmr5-wemos-shield
 Opensource p1 wifi gateway designed as a shield for the Wemos D1 mini.

-There are many shields designes, wether they are made with experimental or factory made PCB's, I couldn't find an fully documented version of one, including Gerber files, part lists, CAD files, firmwares, guides and the list goes on.
+There are many shields designs, wether they are made with experimental or factory made PCB's, I couldn't find an fully documented version of one, including Gerber files, part lists, CAD files, firmwares, guides and the list goes on.

 Therefore my goal is to design one myself with the information I was able to gather and make it public to the crowds,